austinmama/fortigate-1g/faqs.md

 Not all firewalls offer VPN and not all VPN options are the same.
 The general options for VPN are:

 * Each customer receives unlimited SSL VPN connections to our private network.
-These connections can be established by clicking the VPN link at the top of the page while logged into the Customer Portal.
+These connections can be established by clicking the VPN link at the top of the page while logged into the Cloud Catalog console.
 * Customers also receive one PPTP VPN per account.
 They can add additional PPTP VPN users to their account in packs of 5 for $5/month extra.
 * IBM Cloud also offers a basic multi-tenant IPSec VPN service.
 * The FortiGate Security Appliance 1Gbps provides SSL and IPSec VPN options with Public network access only (no access to the IBM Cloud private network).